rouzbeh-afrasiabi/loopimer/README.md

 <b>Adding custom variables to the loop</b>
 <p align="justify">
 The loop placeholder variable is an open class and you can add new attributes to it.
-However, it is important to use attribute names that don't cause an naming conflict with names already being used by the class.
+However, it is important to use attribute names that don't cause a naming conflict with names already being used by the class.
 </p>

 <p align="justify">